New Japan Central: How to watch New Japan events, complete list of upcoming matches and lineups, English and Japanese commentary availability - Pro Wrestling Torch

 No card announced

-Kizuna Road, June 18 – Kira Messe Numazu (Airs live on NJPW World with live Japanese commentary, English commentary available on delay)
+Kizuna Road, June 18 – Kira Messe Numazu (house show, no streaming available)

 No card announced